trust school improvement team

-Sue successfully amalgamated two failing schools not a new primary school and took it to ‘Good’ in 12 months and ‘Outstanding’ in its next inspection.
-She specialises in school from within disadvantage areas.
+Sue successfully amalgamated two failing schools into a new primary school and took it to ‘Good’ in 12 months and ‘Outstanding’ in its next inspection.
+She specialises in schools within disadvantaged areas.

 Sue delivers middle and senior leadership training locally, nationally and internationally to both primary and secondary colleagues.
 She is a qualified coach and NLP practitioner.
 Sue has completed the UCL MAT Leaders programme and The Future Leaders Trust’s Executive Educators Programme.
 She has a Master qualification in Educational Studies.

-Sue continues to work with her Local Authority at a strategic advisory level, serving on the Wigan Educational Partnership Board, the System Leadership Group and as a School Improvement Lead on the School Improvement board.
-She also serves on the board for FASNA (Freedom and Autonomy for Schools – National Association).
+Sue continues to work with her Local Authority at a strategic advisory level, serving on the Wigan Education Partnership Board, the System Leadership Group and as a School Improvement Lead on the School Improvement Board.

 Craig Holden is Director of HR at Community First Academy Trust who has responsibility for HR Operations across the academy trust.
 Craig is a HR and business management specialist with substantial operational experience.
 With in-depth experience of designing and implementing employee related solutions, offering pragmatic advice to businesses and educational establishments of all sizes, he enables them to comply with their legal obligations.

-Prior to joining Community First Academy Trust, Craig held senior management positions and directorships for over 15 years most recently working with a leading firm of solicitors and was also Operations Director for a multipurpose HR consultancy.
+Prior to joining Community First Academy Trust, Craig held senior management positions and directorships for over 15 years most recently working with a leading firm of solicitors and prior was Operations Director for a multipurpose HR/recruitment consultancy.